pepperdash-beincourt/epi-bic-camera-visca/README.md

 ### Bridge Configuration

-It is important to note the Vaddio OneLink Plugin is built on the Essentials Plugin Template and uses the **eiscApiAdvanced** type.
 The following configuration is an example of the Bridge configuration.

 ```
 {